-No person shall connect or tap on to water lines without having first applied for and received from the Division of Engineering a Water Service permit authorizing such work.
-Application for a Water Service permit is required for all new domestic water service taps and all fire service taps and all water service or private water main replacements or repairs.
-At the discretion of the Engineering Division, a small diameter water service connection that does not involve an availability fee or a tap on the water main may be authorized by obtaining a Utility Division Water Service Permit.
+No person shall connect or tap on to water lines without having first applied for and received from the Division of Engineering a Water Service Tap permit authorizing such work.
+Application for a Water Service Tap permit is required for all new domestic water service taps and all fire service taps and all water service or private water main replacements or repairs.
+At the discretion of the Engineering Division, a small diameter water service replacement or repair that does not involve an availability fee or a tap on the water main may be authorized by obtaining a Water Line or Sewer Lateral Permit.

-Application for an Engineering Water Service permit shall be signed by the owner, lessee, or agent of the property for which the connection is desired.
-Permit fees shall be designated on the Engineering Water Service permit and shall consist of the following charges: administrative and review fee, inspection fee, and availability fee (if applicable).
+Application for an Engineering Water Service Tap permit shall be submitted by the owner, lessee, or agent of the property for which the connection is desired.
+Permit fees shall be designated on the Engineering Water Service Tap permit and shall consist of the following charges: administrative and review fee, inspection fee, and availability fee (if applicable).
 All costs and expense incidental to the installation and connection of the water service shall be borne by the owner.